ReferralJoe/jobs_web_scrapper/SECURITY.md

 In addition, you may request that the project provide you a patched release in advance of the release announcement, however, we can not guarantee that such information will be provided to you in advance of the public release and announcement.

-However, [INSERT_CONTACT] will email you at the same time the public announcement is made.
+However, [Yonatan Holdings](https://github.com/yonatanholdings) will email you at the same time the public announcement is made.
 We will let you know within a few weeks whether or not your report has been accepted or rejected.
 We ask that you please keep the report confidential until we have made a public announcement.